wentzien/cocalc-docker/README.md

     docker volume create cocalc-volume
     docker run --name=cocalc -d -v cocalc-volume:/projects -p 443:443 sagemathinc/cocalc
     ```
+  - IMPORTANT: If you are deploying CoCalc for use over the web (so not just on localhost), it is probably necessary to obtain a **valid security certificate** instead of using the self-signed unsafe one that is in your Docker container.
+See [this discussion](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cocalc/7QO1hJQQGYY/Zsev1G72AAAJ).

 The above command will first download the image, then start CoCalc, storing your data in the directory `~/cocalc` on your computer.
 If you want to store your worksheets and edit history elsewhere, change `~/cocalc` to something else.
 Once your local CoCalc is running, open your web browser to https://localhost.